-David Henry Hwang’s tale of playwright “DHH" and his decade-long relationship with a white actor passing for Asian brings to the national discussion about race three much-needed commodities: a sense of humor a mile wide, an even-handed treatment, and a hopeful, healing vision of a world that could be.
+David Henry Hwang’s “Yellow Face” is that rarity in theater, a pungent play of ideas with a big heart.
+Picaresque tale of playwright “DHH” (Hoon Lee) and his decade-long relationship with a white actor passing for Asian brings to the national discussion about race three much-needed commodities: a sense of humor a mile wide, an even-handed treatment and a hopeful, healing vision of a world that could be.

 In its examination of “face” in all that concept’s meanings, the play is of a piece with Hwang’s investigations of race and identity from “FOB” through “M. Butterfly.”
 But the uniquely jocular tone of “Yellow Face” stems from the central Pirandellian conceit that DHH both is and is not playwright Hwang; the events depicted are variously true, inspired by truth or wholly invented.
 Jovial premise allows Hwang to move his story beyond autobiography’s confines and consider ethnic ambivalence on the part of Americans of every color.

 Play kicks off with a brisk recap of the 1990 flap over Jonathan Pryce’s casting as “Miss Saigon’s” Eurasian lead.
 Hwang won notoriety in joining Actors Equity’s effort (ultimately unsuccessful) to block Pryce’s “yellow-face” turn, in response penning “Face Value,” a farcical take on color-blind casting that closed before its Gotham preem.

 That’s all on the record.
 “Yellow Face” starts to spin off into fancy when a series of miscues causes DHH to approve Marcus G. Dahlman (Peter Scanavino) as “Face Value’s” Asian leading man sight unseen, only to discover to his horror that he has selected an actor about as Asian as Dustin Hoffman.